/ The Brand Strategy Canvas

 / The Framework

-Nine boxes.
+Ten boxes.
 One strategy.

 / How It Works

 Four sections.
-Nine decisions.
+Ten decisions.
+One foundation.

 Section 01